 It is in everyone's interest that complaints are resolved at the earliest possible stage.
-The experience of the first contact between the complainant and the school can be crucial in determining whether the complaint will escalate.
-To this end all staff and governors are aware of the procedure to be followed if a complaint is raised.
 Also, whilst not wishing to encourage complaints, complainants should note that they have a duty to raise a matter as soon as conveniently possible.
 It can then be investigated more effectively whilst information is fresh in the minds of all parties.